zhuojg/chinese-calligraphy-dataset/README.md

 <img width="503" alt="Screen Shot 2020-10-05 at 10 01 40 AM" src="https://user-images.githubusercontent.com/595772/95089159-ce1faf00-06f1-11eb-8a83-48cf66ff5ba8.png">

 We have prepared two datasets:
 1. The first dataset has a folder for each character (JPG).
-You can download the data from [here](https://drive.google.com/file/d/1LeLbQGhCFLYJakQIjioZh4D9bD2izBSN/view?usp=sharing) (674M).
+You can download the dataset from [here](https://drive.google.com/file/d/1LeLbQGhCFLYJakQIjioZh4D9bD2izBSN/view?usp=sharing) (674M).

 2. The second dataset separates images according to each calligrapher (GIF).
-You can download data with calligraphers information from [here](https://drive.google.com/file/d/1XznQ_wCSU3QvxnT5W5LeCZw4uF92FOcU/view?usp=sharing) (167M).
+You can download the dataset from [here](https://drive.google.com/file/d/1XznQ_wCSU3QvxnT5W5LeCZw4uF92FOcU/view?usp=sharing) (167M).

 ## Usage